 - Trials are conducted under the rules set forth in the Missouri Revised Statutes and Rules of Evidence.

 Before Court Begins

 Proper attire is required for a court appearance.
 Sleeveless shirts, shorts and/or hats are not suitable for court.
-Due to space limitations, only those who have business with the court should attend.
-Children are not allowed in court.

 As the Judge enters the courtroom, please rise.
 Afterwards, please be seated.
 Talking, drinking and smoking are prohibited while court is in session.
 When your name is called, come forward and wait to be summoned before the Judge.
 The violations that you are alleged to have committed will be read and at that time you should be prepared to plead either:

 - Not Guilty

 If you signed a citation in front of an officer, you did not plead guilty, but only signed a promise to appear in court on your appearance date.